Slavery in Egypt: Military slavery

-To prepare for the training of his Sudanese slave army, Muhammad Ali sent a corps of Mamluks to Aswan where, in 1820, he had new barracks built to house them.
+To prepare for the training of his Sudanese slave army, Muhammad Ali sent a corps of Mamluks to Aswan, where, in 1820, he had new barracks built to house them.
 The head of the military academy at Aswan was a French officer who had served under Napoleon, Colonel Octave-Joseph Anthelme Sève, who became a Muslim and is known in Egyptian history as Sulayman Pasha al-Faransawi.
 When they arrived in Aswan, each of the Sudanese was vaccinated and given a calico vest, then instructed in Islam.
 The exact numbers of Sudanese brought to Aswan and Muhammad Ali's other military training centre at Manfalut is not known, but it is certain that a great number died en route.
 Of those who arrived, many died of fevers, chills and the dryness of the climate.
 Of an estimated 30,000 Sudanese brought to Aswan in 1822 and 1823, only 3,000 survived.

-After 1823, Muhammad Ali's priority was to reduce the cost of garrisoning Sudan, where 10,000 Egyptian infantry and 9,000 cavalry were committed.
+After 1823, Muhammad Ali's priority was to reduce the cost of garrisoning Sudan, where 10,000 Egyptian infantry and 9,000 cavalries were committed.
 The Egyptians made increasing use of enslaved Sudanese soldiers to maintain their rule, and relied very heavily on them.
 A more or less official ratio was established, requiring that Sudan provide 3,000 slaves for every 1,000 soldiers sent to subjugate it.
 This ratio could not be achieved however because the death rate of slaves delivered to Aswan was so high.
-Muhammad Ali's Turkish and Albanian troops that partook in the Sudan campaign were not used to weather conditions of the area and attained fevers and dysentery while there with tensions emerging and demands to return to Egypt.
+Muhammad Ali's Turkish and Albanian troops who partook in the Sudan campaign were not used to the weather conditions of the area and attained fevers and dysentery while there, with tensions emerging and demands to return to Egypt.
 In addition the difficulties of capturing and raising an army from Sudanese male slaves during the campaign were reasons that led Muhammad Ali toward eventually recruiting local Egyptians for his armed forces.